mateowatson/pfsl/readme.md

 - Provider: The website or other source the text came from, especially for PDF scans of real books and the like, such as archive.org.

 The reason **Title** and **Author** are required in the meta template file is because they have that special connection to the naming rules of a book folder and an author folder.
 While no fields are required in an actual `meta.md` file for a book, you will need these two fields most of the time, and their special meaning should be kept in mind.

+## Conclusion

+Good luck on implementing this method!
+Please reach out with any positive or constructive or maybe slightly negative feedback on the [issues page](https://github.com/mateowatson/pfsl/issues) or email [matt@mattwatson.org](mailto:matt@mattwatson.org).